KeithRyanWong/CloverDocRevisions/rpc.md

 > * Installed NPM on your computer.

-The SDK can be broken down into two main structures: the **CloverConnector** and the **CloverConnectorListener**.
+The SDK can be broken down into two main structures: the **ICloverConnector** and the **ICloverConnectorListener**.
 Complete documentation can be found [here][1].

 ---

-## The CloverConnector
+## The ICloverConnector
-The CloverConnector is the interface which the developer will use to issue commands to the Clover device.
+The ICloverConnector is the interface which the developer will use to issue commands to the Clover device.

 To set up this interface, the SDK provides a factory method that takes in a configuration object and returns a CloverConnector.
 The first thing that we need to do is create the configuration object, (there's a little bit of a disconnect between the configuration settings and the interfaces of the clover device the names correspond to the actual application but aren't really descriptive of the connection, mostly because of the display part) which will specify one of two ways the connector will use to connect to the Clover device:

 > ### a.
 Secure Network Pay Display (Direct Connection through Local Network)
-> (Can the adv and disadbv sections be collapsible? if so, then maybe having an extra bit of explanation here would solve the problem mentioned above)
+> (Can the adv and disadbv sections be collapsible?
+If so, then maybe having an extra bit of explanation here would solve the problem mentioned above)
 > > #### Advantages
 > > - Performance – A direct connection will perform better than a cloud connection, which proxies requests through Clover’s servers.
 > > - Simple connection configuration – The configuration for a direct connection is less complex.